devaratpatel/2fa-speakeasy/README.md

+## 2 Factor Authenticator (2FA) with Speakeasy

-Created a time-based one-time password(TOTP) authentication using Node.js, Express and Speakeasy
+ `Created a time-based one-time password(TOTP) authentication using Node.js, Express and Speakeasy`

-Desktop - Use Authenticator Chrome Extension Mobile - Authenicator App on IOS / Andriod
+Desktop - Use Authenticator Chrome Extension

+Mobile - Authenticator App on IOS / Andriod